 Affinity diagram

-Great for the initial stages of Lean implementation, affinity diagrams are used to sort large amounts of data or ideas.
+Great for the initial stages of Lean implementation, affinity diagrams help sort large amounts of data or ideas.
 In this context, they can help you identify customer value and gather problems with current processes.

 Failure mode and effects (FMEA) analysis